matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 to not divulge that a room exists which the user doesn't have permission to view.

-An HTTP response with a status code of 400 and an error code of `M_INVALID_PARAM` should be returned if the `from` token provided is unknown to the server.
+An HTTP response with a status code of 400 and an error code of `M_INVALID_PARAM` should be returned if the `from` token provided is unknown to the server or if the `suggested_only` or `max_depth` parameters are modified during pagination.

 #### Client behaviour